S3ak/fed-astro/src/pages/en/javascript-2/ca/ca.md

 ### Team work

-This assignment is for teams.
-Students forming a work group will need to coordinate closely throughout the planning, development and testing processes.
+This assignment is for teams.You can view your assigned teams [here](https://noroff.sharepoint.com/:x:/s/FED1OSL2223/ET_TFiDUUfhLpvtC88xIS0UB1TWgiQIVZM2a7N08z1BlsQ?e=j9W17y) Students forming a work group will need to coordinate closely throughout the planning, development and testing processes.

 Commit regularly and use branches to prevent conflicts with your teammate as you work on the same codebase.

 ## Development process

 1. Create or select one repository to use throughout this project.
-2. Create a `js2` branch from the default `master` or `main` branch.
+2. Create a `staging` branch from the default `master` or `main` branch.
 3. You may use either Trello or GitHub Projects to manage your development tasks.
 If you are using Trello, please make sure that your board is public and that a link is provided in your `readme.md` file.
 Make sure to detail tasks accurately and divide them evenly if working a group.

    Examples of overly vague tasks: